 Roman numerals, a system of numerical notation used by the ancient Romans, have a history stretching back over two millennia.
 While they may seem simple at first glance, their application to multiplication can be a bit complex.

 The Roman numeral system uses specific letters to represent numbers: I for 1, V for 5, X for 10, L for 50, C for 100, D for 500, and M for 1000.
-These symbols are combined to represent different values, following specific rules.
-For example, IV represents 4 (5 - 1), while VI represents 6 (5 + 1).
-The placement of numerals matters significantly, as it determines whether to add or subtract their values.
+Which means these symbols are combined to represent different values, following specific rules.
+And for example, IV represents 4 (5 - 1), while VI represents 6 (5 + 1).
+On the flip side, the placement of numerals matters significantly, as it determines whether to add or subtract their values.
 Understanding these principles is crucial before we dive into the problem of finding Roman numerals that multiply to 35.

 Comprehensive Overview

 The Roman numeral system, unlike the Arabic numeral system we use today, is not a positional number system.
-This means that the value of a numeral does not depend on its position within a number.
+Basically, the value of a numeral does not depend on its position within a number.
 Instead, each numeral has a fixed value, and these values are added or subtracted based on their order.

 History and Foundations